instana/ingress-nginx-tracing/README.md

 The Instana tracing files are registered in the NGINX configuration template and the environment variables used to configure the Instana tracer are whitelisted.

+## Disclaimer

+*Instana Ingress NGINX tracing is currently a technology preview.*

+We reserve ourselves the right to make it better and easier before releasing the functionality for General Availability.

 ## Init Container Images

 | Release | Sensor Version | Changes |